lrdj/goodlookslikethis/_cases_practitioner/b-NHS-screening.md

 - There is was no common understanding of patient touchpoints across the thirteen screening patient journeys
 - Infrastructure procurement was exacerbating an already complex situation
 - The cohort management and screening data storage solutions were "burning platforms"
-- Stakeholders where focused on digital and ignoring multichannel or system interactions
+- Stakeholders were focused on digital and ignoring multichannel or system interactions
 - Politics were made more challenging by a complex network of vendors leveraging vested interests

 ## My challenge